 Sharing the same faith plays a pivotal role in your relationship.
 The Bible speaks righteousness and unrighteousness have nothing in common.
 Even God Himself separated light and darkness in the days of creation.

 Being unequally yoked means it can harm your relationship.
 Although there might be some differences that both of you need to understand, your faith should be the same.
 Just like Joshua, he wanted his whole household to seek God and serve God.
 It will be difficult to serve God when your non-Christian partner or unbelieving husband or wife persecutes you and is against your beliefs.

 You share the same goal of serving God

 Your relationship should be purposeful.
 The purpose should be to glorify and please God.
 When you come together in a relationship, it must be because of God.
 Not merely for your selfish desires, but because God ordained it.

 You share the same godly beliefs and values

 Both of you should share the same godly beliefs and values.
 You should set standards that are godly and biblical.
-As a believer, you can’t be equally yoked if your partner has traits that are against the scripture.
+As a believer, you can’t be equally yoked if your partner has traits that are against God’s Word.

 You share the same outlook on life

 Being equally yoked means sharing the same outlook in life.
 You both need to be optimistic and hopeful of God’s promises in your lives.
 It’s hard to stay positive when your partner is always cynical about everything.
 Especially when doing the ministry, it won’t be easy having a partner constricting and persecuting you consistently.